qwx9/strangepg/README.md

 - The renderer is fairly efficient, but it could be made orders of magnitude faster
 - (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well

-Minor:
-- Web colors with a # are not parsed, but hex values with 0x are

 ## Used and bundled alien software